0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

       ![Viewing process info](../../img/get-started/processing-note.png)

 8. The note is `Processing`.
-This means that the note the consume transaction was sent but you haven't received confirmation of the consumption yet.
+This means that the proof of the transaction was sent, but there is no network confirmation yet.
 You can update your view of the rollup by syncing again:

       ```shell
       miden sync
       ```

-9. After syncing, you should receive confirmation of the consumed note see something like this after listing the notes:
+9. After syncing, you should have received confirmation of the consumed note.
+You should see the note as `Consumed` after listing the notes:

       ```shell
       miden notes